Marcus-Forte/yocto-raspi/Readme.md

 # Yocyo-raspi

-Simple, minimal example on building _custom_ Raspberryp 5 images.
+Simple, minimal (attempt) example on building _custom_ Raspberryp 5 images.
 Produces an image with a very simple distro with systemd, and console interface.

 ## Usage